openstack/openstack-manuals/doc/common-rst/get_started_object_storage.rst

 swift-recon
-  A cli tool used to retrieve various metrics and telemetry information about a cluster, that has been collected by the swift-recon middleware.
+  A cli tool used to retrieve various metrics and telemetry information about a cluster that has been collected by the swift-recon middleware.

 swift-ring-builder
   Storage ring build and rebalance utility.
 Documented in